fstagni/DIRACDocs/source/DeveloperGuide/CodeManagement/ContributingCode/index.rst

 the development branch was created:::

    git checkout newdev
-   git fetch upstream
+   git fetch release
-   git rebase upstream/integration
+   git rebase release/integration

 This might need resolving possible conflicts following git instructions.
 Once the conflicts are resolved, the *newdev* branch should be pushed to the developer personal Github repository:::